The questionnaire on children and young people’s hobbies

 The City of Turku's Recreation and Education Divisions are conducting a questionnaire on children's and young people's hobbies during Autumn 2021.
 The questionnaire is aimed at the guardians of children and young people at comprehensive school age (grades 1 to 9 and voluntary additional education) and secondary level students.
 The purpose of the questionnaire is to chart hobbies, hobby-related costs, obstacles and wishes of comprehensive school-aged children and youths as well as secondary level students.
 The results of this questionnaire on hobbies will be used as part of the work on updating the pricing of the City's Sports Services and grants system and the study on children's and young people's hobbies.
 Each response is important!

 Instructions for responding

 The Wilma system will be used to send the questionnaire to the guardians of comprehensive school age children.
-The questionnaire will be open for comprehensive school pupils and their guardians until 3 October 2021.
-Secondary level students will respond to the questionnaire at their educational institutions in September or October.
+The questionnaire will be open for comprehensive school pupils and their guardians until 7 November 2021.
+Secondary level students will respond to the questionnaire at their educational institutions until November.
 Responding will take around 15 minutes.

 - All responses will be given anonymously.

 - If your child has dropped out of a hobby or your child’s hobby has been interrupted or there have been fewer opportunities to engage in the hobby due to the current state of emergency, please answer the questionnaire according to the situation preceding it.

 - Fill in a separate questionnaire for each child in your family.